 A significant treatment for insomnia is lifestyle changes.
 Doing things like making sure not to eat heavy before bedtime, finding ways to relax, not staying in bed when you are not sleeping, avoiding the intake of stimulants before bed, and eliminating screen time before bedtime are all ways to change sleeping habits.
 Remaining active and sticking to a sleep schedule constantly may improve an individual’s sleeping habits.
 If an individual is taking medications, it is important to know the side effects of the medication.

 There are various prescription sleeping pills that can assist with falling asleep and/or staying asleep.
-It is not advised to rely on prescription sleeping pills to sleep, but there are some that are used for long term use.
+It is not advised to rely on prescription sleeping pills to sleep, but there are some that are used for long-term use.
 It is important to consult with a doctor when using sleeping pills as they do have side effects like daytime grogginess.
 Some medications include Eszopiclone (Lunesta) or Zaleplon (Sonata).
-Taking over the counter non prescription sleeping pills are not intended for regular use and may cause side effects like dizziness, difficulty urinating, daytime sleepiness, etc. Again, please consult with a doctor before taking any kind of sleeping pills.
+Taking over-the-counter non-prescription sleeping pills is not intended for regular use and may cause side effects like dizziness, difficulty urinating, daytime sleepiness, etc. Again, please consult with a doctor before taking any kind of sleeping pills.